Vizonex/cyloop/README.md

 # cyloop
 A Cythonic Eventloop and new competitor to rsloop.
-More for this coming for this asynchronous soon.
+More for this coming for this new asynchronous event loop soon.